Velankanni railway station

-Velankanni railway station is a terminal station in Velankanni town in the Indian state of Tamil Nadu.
+Velankanni railway station (station code: VLNK) is an NSG–5 category Indian railway station in Tiruchirappalli railway division of Southern Railway zone.
+It is a terminal station in Velankanni town in the Indian state of Tamil Nadu.

 Jurisdiction

 It belongs to the Tiruchirappalli railway division of the Southern Railway zone in Nagapattinam district in Tamil Nadu.
-The station code is VLNK.

 About

 It lies at the end of a 10 km long Nagapattinam–Velankanni broad-gauge line.
 The foundation stone of the line was laid in 1999 and it was completed in 2010 at a cost of ₹48 crore.
 The station belongs to the Tiruchirappalli railway division of Southern Railway zone.